You are here:

 Naree’s professional qualifications include:

-She has extensive experience in superannuation, having previously held the position as Head of Superannuation at Chartered Accountants Australia and New Zealand.
+Liz has extensive experience in superannuation, having previously held positions at PwC and as Head of Superannuation at Chartered Accountants ANZ.

 Liz has been heavily involved in superannuation policy development and advocacy, regularly liaising and consulting with Government, regulators and stakeholders on technical, legislative and policy matters.